MateiIonutEduard/MateiIonutEduard/README.md

 ### 🌍 Open Source

-I’m open to contributing to or co-developing **open-source projects** that are both technically challenging and intellectually rewarding.
+I’m open to contributing to or co-developing **open-source projects** that are both technically challenging and intellectually <br/>rewarding.
 If you’re working on something exciting in cryptography, systems design, or developer tooling, I’d love to connect.

 ### Github Stats